 • Dried cranberries.
 These little pops of sweetness are delicious and festive, but you could swap them for another dried fruit.
 I also like using apricots.

 • Pecans.
-Similarly, the pecans work well with the cranberries but you could swap them for another nut – pistachios, almonds, walnuts, hazelnuts or cashews would work too.
+Similarly, the pecans work well with the cranberries, but you could swap them for another nut – pistachios, almonds, walnuts, hazelnuts, or cashews would work too.

 • Parsley.
 Flat-leaf parsley is best.
 I also love to throw in fresh sage for an extra festive twist.

-Slice down your sausages and squeeze the meat from the skins into a large mixing bowl.
-Add the other ingredients, then mix it well.
+1. Add the other ingredients, then mix well.
 It’s easiest to do this with your hands, so you can pop on some gloves and get your hands in there.

-Can they be made in advance?
+Can the stuffing balls be made in advance?

 Yes!
 That’s what’s great about these.
 You can make them up to 3 days ahead of time, then just cook them when you’re ready.

-How long will they last?
+How long will the stuffing balls last?

 Once cooked, they’ll keep for at least 3 days stored in the fridge in an airtight container.

-Complete your Christmas menu with these ideas
+Like this recipe?
+Complete your festive spread with these ideas

 Print